vertx-web-site/vertx-web-site.github.io/README.md

     docker build -t vertx-web-site .
     docker run -it -p 80:80 vertx-web-site

+Note: if you're on a Mac with Apple Silicon and configured Docker to use arm64, you might have to add the `--platform` parameter during build:

+    docker build -t vertx-web-site . --platform=linux/amd64

 ## Automatic generation of the list of contributors

 The community page contains a list of people who have contributed to any of the